gitkraken/vscode-gitlens/README.md

 |`gitlens.advanced.maxListItems`|Specifies the maximum number of items to show in a list.
 Use 0 to specify no maximum
 |`gitlens.advanced.menus`|Specifies which commands will be added to which menus
 |`gitlens.advanced.messages`|Specifies which messages should be suppressed
-|`gitlens.advanced.quickPick.closeOnFocusOut`|Specifies whether or not to close QuickPick menus when focus is lost
+|`gitlens.advanced.quickPick.closeOnFocusOut`|Specifies whether to close QuickPick menus when focus is lost
 |`gitlens.advanced.repositorySearchDepth`|Specifies how many folders deep to search for repositories
-|`gitlens.advanced.telemetry.enabled`|Specifies whether or not to enable GitLens telemetry (even if enabled still abides by the overall `telemetry.enableTelemetry` setting
+|`gitlens.advanced.telemetry.enabled`|Specifies whether to enable GitLens telemetry (even if enabled still abides by the overall `telemetry.enableTelemetry` setting

 #### Custom Remotes Settings